-Grant Thornton Australia conducted and released the results of a survey that considered the opinions of a broad cross-section of those not only involved in the financial reporting preparation, but also users of these financial reports.
+The survey results consider the opinions of a broad cross-section of those not only involved in the financial reporting preparation, but also users of these financial reports.

 Issues investigated include:

 - whether IFRS implementation was successful - whether there is a need for IFRS simplification - the desire for and nature of future reforms - the perceived role of IFRS in the current global financial crisis (GFC).